LuanAdemi/ModelBox/README.md

 # ModelBox
-A collection of all models I ever coded from scratch
+A collection of all models I ever used or coded from scratch